• Skip to primary navigation

 What is Utility-Scale Battery Storage?

-Utility or Grid-Scale Battery Storage is essentially what it sounds like: a giant battery.
-It’s an industrial power battery that stores energy so that it can be accessed for use when needed.
+Utility or Grid-Scale Battery Storage is essentially what it sounds like: the use of industrial power batteries to store energy that can be accessed when needed.

 Types of Energy Storage Systems